philj56/tofi/doc/tofi.5.md

 **selection-match-color**=*color*

 > Color of the matching portion of the selected result.
-Any color that
+This will not
+> always be shown if the **fuzzy-match** option is set to true.
+Any
-> is fully transparent (alpha = 0) will disable this highlighting.
-See
+> color that is fully transparent (alpha = 0) will disable this
-> **COLORS** for more information.
+> highlighting.
+See **COLORS** for more information.
 >
 > Default: \#00000000